MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

  - transitions consist of a precondition, an event and an action, each of which is optional.

- ## SCBasis
+ ## Statechart Language Components

+ ### Basics in the `SCBasis` Component

 `SCBasis` is the basic grammar component for automata.
 It defines a Statechart structure including package and imports as well as the Statechart nonterminal itself.
 Inside a Statechart the `SCArtifact` extension point allows adding various forms of states and transitions (or other constructs).
 Furthermore, states and transitions with extension points for their bodies (`SCSBody` and `SCTBody`) are provided.

  ## Hierarchical States
  This project provides the language component `SCStateHierarchy`